-I guess that is kind of a good think mom, right?
+I guess that is kind of a good thing, mom, right?

 Mom Is With The Toddler The Most

-Ok, it might sounds like exactly the same as above but it isn’t.
+Ok, it might sound the same as above, but it isn’t.
 Trust me.

-When a toddler spends more time with one person, it might seem like they are acting up more, but it might be due to the fact that mom has toddler more, which means there is much more time for a toddler to act up.
+When a toddler spends more time with one person, it might seem like they are acting up more, but it might be because mom has her toddler more, which means there is much more time for a toddler to act.